tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

     - They take care of binding data (state) to The DOM
         - React uses a Virtual DOM to do so, re-rendering things when data changes
     - As a developer, we get many advantages
-        - thinking smaller and still managing templeting issues at the same time.
+        - thinking smaller and still managing template's issues at the same time.
         - Separation of Concerns
         - Reusable parts
     - Components